itell-solutions/django_html_xml_validator/CONTRIBUTING.md

    poetry run pytest
    ```

 You can edit the source code with any text editor.
-Additional the project
+Additionally, the project
 already contains everything needed to open it in PyCharm.

-To check the test coverage run
+To check the test coverage, run

 ```bash
 poetry run pytest --cov django_html_xml_validator --cov-report html
 ```

-and open `htmlcov/index.html` in your web browser.
+and then open `htmlcov/index.html` in your web browser.

 ## Publish a new release